gchq/sleeper/docs/12-design.md

 instance id followed by `-config`, e.g. `sleeper-mySleeperInstance-config`.

 An instance of Sleeper can contain one or more tables.
 Each table contains records with fields matching a schema.
-Each table has its own S3 bucket for storing data and a state store for storing metadata about that table.
+Each table has its own folder in a shared S3 bucket for storing data and a state store for storing metadata about that table.

 The Sleeper instance also contains infrastructure to ingest data, compact data, garbage collect data, split partitions, execute queries, and run Athena queries.
 Each of these are provided by a separate CDK stack.
 All of